-Results from numerous Alzheimer’s research studies concerning common features of advanced dementia validate several findings that apply to 98 percent of patients experiencing symptoms occuring in the moderate to late stages of dementia.
-These findings consist of:
+Alzheimer’s research studies found common features of advanced dementia.
+These findings apply to 98 percent of patients.
+They experience symptoms occurring in the moderate to late stages of dementia.

 Death and Dementia–How Long Does Someone With Dementia Live?

-Many Alzheimer’s dementia patients may live up to 20 or even 30 years following a diagnosis of the disease, depending on the patient’s health condition at the time of the diagnosis and level of care received during the progression of the disease.
-However, as a patient’s cognitive abilities decline, so does the functioning of their immune system, making them more vulnerable to potentially deadly illnesses like pneumonia.
+Many Alzheimer’s dementia patients may live up to 20 or even 30 years following a diagnosis of the disease.
+This depends on the patient’s health condition at the time of the diagnosis.
+The level of care received during the progression of the disease.
+Also plays a part.

 This happened following admittance to a facility.
-While younger individuals are generally treated for pneumonia with antibiotics like azithromycin, older people and especially those with Alzheimer’s experience difficulty in metabolizing medication due to liver and kidney dysfunction.
-Antibiotics frequently have little affect on pneumonia and may even cause severe reactions in elderly people who are hypersensitive to strong antibiotics.
+Younger individuals are generally treated for pneumonia with antibiotics like azithromycin.
+Older people experience difficulty in metabolizing medication due to liver and kidney dysfunction.
+Antibiotics frequently have little affect on pneumonia.
+Treating the pneumonia may even cause severe reactions in elderly people.
+As many become are hypersensitive to strong antibiotics.

 - Frequent falls